Search for

 DESCRIPTION:

-To achieve flight certification on such a design, Boeing had to ensure new levels of reliability in engines, avionics, and a fly-by-wire control system as well as the ability to maintain level flight for three hours even with one engine inoperative.
+To achieve flight certification for the twin-engine layout on long flight over oceans, Boeing had to ensure new levels of reliability in engines, avionics, and the fly-by-wire control system as well as the ability to maintain level flight for three hours even with one engine inoperative.
 Like the 747, the 777 includes three powerplant options depending on airline preference, and these air-breathing engines are the most powerful ever fitted to any aircraft.
 To give some idea of the size of the 777, the engine nacelles are nearly as wide as the fuselage of the 737.
-However, some airlines requested the large airliner be able to use the passenger gates designed for the DC-10 and smaller aircraft, so the outer wing panels are designed to fold upward on some models.
+However, some airlines requested the large airliner be able to use passenger gates designed for the DC-10 and smaller aircraft, so the outer wing panels are designed to fold upward on some models.

-Five major variants of the 777 have been designed to date.
-Base models are the 727-200 and stretched 777-300, and serveral extended and long range models have also been developed.
-At least 700 aircraft had been built by early 2008.
+Five major variants of the 777 have been delivered to date.
+Base models are the 777-200 and stretched 777-300, and extended and long range models and a freighter have also been developed.
+Nearly 800 aircraft had been built by July 2009 out of more than 1,100 ordered.

 HISTORY: